Sustainable Design in the MBTA Capital Program

 - Preserve the historic facade

-During the reconstruction, the MBTA employs historic preservation professionals to ensure construction is consistent with the Secretary of the Interior’s Standards for Rehabilitation and Illustrated Guidelines for Rehabilitating Historic Buildings.
+During the reconstruction, the MBTA employed historic preservation professionals to ensure construction was consistent with the Secretary of the Interior’s Standards for Rehabilitation and Illustrated Guidelines for Rehabilitating Historic Buildings.

-The MBTA and its contractors will ensure the underpinnings of the Viaduct are properly wrapped and protected, and the materials used are consistent with the original design of the Viaduct.
+The MBTA and its contractors properly wrapped and protected the underpinnings of the Viaduct, and ensured that the materials used were consistent with the original design of the Viaduct.

 The original West Concord Station was built in 1894 at the junction of three major railroads.
 The building fell into disrepair, which impacted its value on the National Register.